ss1611/CS220-AU-portfolio-1/README.md

 **09/11/21**: Learned how to embed images and hyperlinks to a GitHub repository; started subsequently developing my index.md file further.

-**10/11/21**: Finished the first of 3 segments of the Sociology website (year 11) and got half way through the college section.
+**10/11/21**: Finished the first segment of the Sociology website (year 11) and got half way through the college section.

-**11/11/21**: Finished the second of 3 segments of the Sociology website (college experience).
+**11/11/21**: Finished the second of segment of the Sociology website (college experience).

 **15/11/21**: Created an overview to introduce my media ideology essay (current project).